What is Change of Status in USA (Start date?)

-If you want to change the purpose of your stay in USA from the one you gave at the port of entry to immigration officer, you have to file a ‘Change of status’ application with USCIS.
+Basically, If you want to change the purpose of your stay in the USA from the one you used to enter, you have to file a COS using the form i539 application with USCIS.
+Your current status is mentioned in your i94.

-Example: If you entered USA on H1B visa, your status = H1B.
-Your dependent spouse and kids would have the status as H4.
+If you entered the USA on an H1B visa, your status is H1B and the same is printed on your i94.
+Your dependent spouse and kids would have the status of H4.
 Check their i94 and you should be able to verify.

-No. Your i94 status does not change until USCIS approves your COS application.
+Your i94 status does not change until USCIS actually approves your COS application.
+Your visa type does not change from the USCIS receipt date.

-Until you receive approval (i797 and new i94) from USCIS, do not assume the status has been approved and do not change your activity while your are in USA.
+The new status starts as and when USCIS approves it.
+Until you receive approval (i797 and new i94) from USCIS, do not assume the status has been approved, and do not change your activity while you are in the USA.

-The H1B transfer with change of status should be approved first to change your status from H4 to H1B to start working.
+- H4 to H1B Transfer with the change of status (COS) – The H1B transfer with COS should be approved first to change your status from H4 to H1B to start working.

 Allowed Visa types: E-1, E-2, E-3, H-1B, H-2A, H-2B, or H-3, L-1A or L-1B, O-1 or O-2, P-1, P-2, or P-3, Q-1, R-1, TN-1 or TN-2